johnamdickson/portfolio-project-5/documentation/TESTING-files/html-validation/pre-edit-results/checkout.md

 From line 1946, column 1; to line 1946, column 280

     v>↩</div>↩<input type="hidden" name="items" value="[{&#x27;item_id&#x27;: &#x27;10&#x27;, &#x27;quantity&#x27;… None, &#x27;colour&#x27;: &#x27;Black&#x27;, &#x27;secondary_colour&#x27;: &#x27;Purple&#x27;}]" />↩↩↩

+Error: Element p not allowed as child of element strong in this context.
+(Suppressing further errors from this subtree.)

+From line 4379, column 33; to line 4379, column 76

+    <strong><p class="mb-0 text-black font-weight-bold">↩

+Contexts in which element p may be used:
+Where flow content is expected.
+Content model for element strong:
+Phrasing content.